sportsaction/InlineTagController/README.md

 # Usage

-Add a UIView as a subview and set its class to InputTagController in the identity inspector.
+Add a UIView as a subview and set its class to `InputTagController` in the identity inspector.
 Provide position constraints and omit a height constraint.
-Open the Size inspector and set Intrinsic Content Size to placeholder.
+Open the Size inspector and set `Intrinsic Size` to `Placeholder`.
 InputTagController will resize to fit its content.